Unclassified Leave Types and Policies

 1. An appointing authority may require an employee who has sufficient annual leave to his credit to take annual leave whenever the authority feels that it is best for the employee or the appointing authority.

-2. Except when given special advance approval for absence from duty, an employee must be at his work station for the day in order to be classified as on duty.
-A work station normally will be one’s office or elsewhere on the employer’s premises, or at other locations while representing the employer.
+2. Except when given special advance approval for absence from duty, an employee must be at their workstation for the day to be classified as on duty.
+A workstation normally will be one’s office or elsewhere on the employer’s premises, or at other locations while representing the employer.

 3. Upon resignation, death, removal, or other termination of employment of an unclassified employee, annual leave amounting to the same maximum as is provided for members of the classified service of the state by the Civil Service Commission and approved by the Governor, and accrued to his credit shall be computed and the value thereof shall be paid to the employee or the heirs, provided that the annual leave has been accrued under established leave regulations and attendance records have been maintained for the employee by his supervisor.
 Such pay shall be computed at the employee’s base rate of pay at the time of termination.